Stackclash/5e-vault/5. Mechanics/Bestiary/Aberration/Beholder.md

 "languages": "Deep Speech, Undercommon"
 "cr": "13"
 "traits":
-- "desc": "The beholder's central eye creates an area of antimagic, as in the [antimagic\
+- "desc": "The beholder's central eye creates an area of antimagic, as in the [[5.
+Mechanics/Spells/Antimagic Field.md|antimagic\
-    \ field](compendium/spells/antimagic-field.md) spell, in a 150-foot cone.
+    \ field]] spell, in a 150-foot cone.
 At the\
     \ start of each of its turns, the beholder decides which way the cone faces and\
     \ whether the cone is active.
 The area works against the beholder's own eye rays."
   "name": "Antimagic Cone"